 …two co-owned wiener dogs in a child-free marriage!

 Our dachshunds just turned 16 and 15 earlier this week and I think this is as good of a time as any to take a break from blogging about Em and Pie adventures to not only share my proud dog mom birthday photoshoot, but to also bring up something more serious I’ve been wanting to write about for a while: being childfree by choice.

-Growing up, I didn’t have much of a relationship with my mom, which resulted in a disappointing childhood.
-However, one thing I did enjoy from my childhood was having lots of dogs and puppies!
+Growing up, I didn’t have much of a relationship with my mom or the happiest childhood.
+One thing I did enjoy from my childhood though was having lots of dogs and puppies!
 My mom was a dog breeder and having puppies around was a dream come true, especially for a kid!

 While I grew up with tons of dogs and puppies, I was NEVER around babies or kids.
 My inexperience with kids/babies eventually led to increasing uncomfortableness being around them, especially as I got older and realized most other people were so natural around them.